-- Reach out to DOT staff in regional or division offices, if needed.24 For highway projects, contact your state department of transportation, and for transit projects, your Federal Transit Administration's Regional Office, as they are important NEPA implementation partners and may be able to advise on whether the project should be state sponsored. - Visit the DOT Navigator for NEPA technical resources such as: - Environmental Review Toolkit https://www.environment.fhwa.dot.gov/nepa/nepa_projDev.aspx - Real Estate Acquisition Guide for Local Public Agencies https://www.fhwa.dot.gov/real estate/local public agencies/lpa guide/ - Federal-aid Essentials for Local Public Agencies: Right-of-Way https://www.fhwa.dot.gov/federal-aidessentials/catmod.cfm?category=rightofw
+- Any transportation project that receives Federal funding must comply with the National Environmental Policy Act of 1969 (NEPA).
+This process involves several environmental planning policies and regulations that must be followed before the purchase of any right of way or other real estate. - For highway projects, contact your state department of transportation, and for transit projects, your Federal Transit Administration's Regional Office, as they are important NEPA implementation partners and may be able to advise on whether the project should be state sponsored. - Reach out to DOT staff in regional or division offices, if needed, or visit the DOT Navigator for NEPA technical resources such as: - NEPA | Environmental Review Toolkit - Real Estate Acquisition Guide for Local Public Agencies - Federal-Aid Essentials for Local Public Agencies: Right-of-Way